Process monitoring and analysis of edible oils

 A Solid-State FTIR (mid-infrared) Spectrometer: The IRmadillo

-The Keit IRmadillo is a rugged, vibration-resistant FTIR (FT-mid-IR) spectrometer designed for the continuous process environment.
+The Keit IRmadillo is a rugged, vibration-resistant FTIR (mid-Infrared) spectrometer designed for the continuous process environment.
 As an in situ instrument, it enables real-time analysis of liquids and slurries for better monitoring and control of the manufacturing process.

 - Direct observation of oil degradation

 - Monitor the production and consumption of intermediates and check for contamination

 Spectroscopic PAT techniques (such as Raman, FTIR and NIR) are potentially incredibly powerful as they directly monitor different species simultaneously, and can cope with a range of concentrations.
 However, conventional spectroscopic techniques can suffer from fragility (in the case of standard FTIR instruments), low sensitivity and specificity (in the case of NIR instruments) and poor repeatability and performance drift (in the case of Raman).
 Non-spectroscopic techniques such as HPLC and GC have other challenges such as expense, time, knowledge and scope.
 We believe the IRmadillo FTIR provides the greatest advantage over all these other conventional techniques.

 Thermal Degradation Analysis of Edible Oil

 Frying cycles within industrial operations involve oil being frequently reused and reheated at elevated temperatures.
 Unlike with home frying, the quality of these edible fats is significantly reduced, due to decomposition products forming in deteriorated oil.